 There are many food combinations for weight loss and Noom has made it simple!

-As a bonus, you will find a FREE Grocery List PRINTABLE Template for each food category, (consisting of 284 different foods); all right here in this article.
+As a bonus, you will find a FREE Grocery List PRINTABLE Template with the FREE Noom trial sign-up, for each food category, (consisting of 284 different foods); all right here in this article.

 Noom Inc. developed a unique color system to help us easily understand what's in the food we're eating, so we can make healthier food choices every day and for long-term.

 This post may contain affiliate links for more info visit my disclosure page.

 Following Noom's color system is easy and sustainable because they don't expect you to eat only salads for the rest of your life.
 Learning how to manage portions is the key to a successful weight loss.